TheDreamLabUK/logseqSpringThing/docs/api/websocket.md

 ## Authentication

-While the documentation previously mentioned an explicit `{"type": "auth", "token": "..."}` WebSocket message, current implementation primarily relies on authentication established during the initial HTTP handshake (e.g., via cookies or headers) before the WebSocket connection is upgraded.
-There is no explicit `auth` message processed directly over the WebSocket.
+Authentication for WebSocket connections in LogseqXR is primarily handled during the initial HTTP handshake that upgrades to a WebSocket connection.
+This means that user authentication (e.g., via Nostr) should occur before or during the establishment of the WebSocket connection, typically through standard HTTP mechanisms (like cookies or authorization headers).
+The server's `socket_flow_handler.rs` does not process an explicit `{"type": "auth", "token": "..."}` message over the WebSocket itself.

 ## Message Types